 Museum of the Moon

-Enjoyed by more than 20m visitors around the world, Luke Jerram's Museum of the Moon lands at Blackburn Cathedral this November.
+Enjoyed by more than 20m visitors around the world, Luke Jerram's Museum of the Moon has arrived at Blackburn Cathedral.

 Here's everything you need to know about visiting the Museum of The Moon at Blackburn Cathedral this November and learn about all the different things happening around the installation of this incredible artwork.